Building an advanced Cold Patch Schedule in SAS Flex

 4

-Next, you can choose a color or you can leave it as is.
+Next, you can select a label color or you can leave it as is.
 Choosing different colors for each Group of on-call rotations may help you easily identify who is on-call and when.

 5